-The approach roadway, superstructure and substructure are in good condition.
-Several of the prestressed concrete beam ends exhibit spalls and cracks.
-Many of the bearings have unseated or missing anchor bolt nuts.
+The approach roadway and substructure are in good condition.

+The superstructure has been downgraded from good to satisfactory due to spalls at the prestressed concrete beam ends and unseated or missing anchor bolt nuts.

 RAMP C OVER NJ ROUTE 29 (NJ)